craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 ..
 How to...

 ----------
-Freemarker
+FreeMarker
 ----------

-Former pre-version-four ICE relied on the use of freemarker macros invoked in between your regular html tags.
+Prior to version 4 ICE relied on the use of FreeMarker macros invoked in between your regular HTML tags.

 For example: